creativecuriositystudio/modelsafe/README.md

 On top of this, ModelSafe also provides support for defining the validation rules on model attributes using decorators and model data with these rules.

+On its own, ModelSafe is not necessarily useful.
+Itwas written with the aim of having a frontend/backend agnostic data modelling library that can be used by other libraries.
+At the moment, ModelSafe has three highly-recommended companion pieces for web application development:

+* Squell: a database library that integrates ModelSafe models with the Sequelize ORM library
+* Crea: a web framework for writing REST APIs, that uses Squell and hence ModelSafe for REST resource queries
+* ng2-crudsafe: An Angular 2 library that generates CRUD-like screens from ModelSafe models

 ## Installation

 ```sh